Improving Health Through Strength Training

 When it comes to your physical fitness, it’s not about prioritizing your schedule, it’s about scheduling your priorities.
 If this means getting up early, then make some time to do so.
 If this means staying up late or working it in your lunch break, then that is something that needs to happen.

 The important thing is to do something.
 When idolizing about your workout, if you can’t make time for a full hour, do what you can during the time you have.
-This could mean push-ups in your cubicle, a quick 7-minute HIIT before work, or simply taking the stairs when given the opportunity.
+This could mean using a bodyweight workout such as push-ups in your cubicle, a quick 7-minute HIIT before work, or simply taking the stairs when given the opportunity.

 Finding the Time to Workout